AleeAlette1/NEOs_Project/README.md

 ![image](https://user-images.githubusercontent.com/86033316/148664583-f2180c21-fcf3-411c-814e-c2bf3417cdf6.png)

 ### Cleaning up Data:
-Dropped all NAN for the PHA (potentially hazardous asteroid) and converted Y/N to 1 or 0.
+- Dropped all NAN for the Potentially Hazardous Asteroids and converted Y/N to 1 or 0.
-Created 3 different datasets to run through a random forest.
-Noticed that set 1 had a lot of NAN in regards to size of asteroid, will not use that set in ML model.
+- Created 3 different datasets to run through a random forest.
+Noticed that set 1 had a lot of NANs in regards to size of asteroid, so we will not use that set in ML model.

 ### Random Forest for 2 of the Data Sets
-As stated, only used DS2 and DS3 as DS1 had too many NAN values.
-Both datasets showed to be good models with the random forest, with around 92% accuracy.
-One thing we noticed in DS2 though, is that the precision for an impact was low, indicating that we are getting a lot of false negatives.
-Concerning if we are looking for impacts and missing them.
-Main problem could be that we have many more negative PHA outcomes than positive.
-Will try over or undersampling to see if that helps.
+As stated, only used DS2 and DS3 as DS1 which had too many NAN values.
+Both datasets showed to be good models with the Random Forest Classifier, with around 92% accuracy.
+However, we noticed in DS2 that the precision for an impact was low, indicating that we are getting a lot of false negatives.
+This is concerning if we are looking for impacts because we might miss them.
+A big problem could be that we have many more negative PHA outcomes than positive.
+Hence, I will try oversampling or undersampling to see if that helps.

 ### Over and Under Sampling for DS2
-These 2 methods worked better, in that they identified more true positives.
+Over and under sampling worked better because they identified more true positives.
 It is a bit concerning that there are still many false negatives, almost 40% of actual impacts were classified wrong in the oversampling (228 predicted wrong, 325 predicted correctly) and similar results for the undersampling.
-The main change here is a drop in accuracy in that we have more false positives, ie predicted impacts that are not actual impacts.
+The main change here is a drop in accuracy in that we have more false positives - predicted impacts that are not actual impacts.

 ### One Last Test with SMOTEENN
-This seemed to work a lot better.
-Accuracy is still not great, but that is more because of the false positives, which is better than a false negative when dealing with asteroid impacts.
+This method seemed to work much better.
+However, accuracy is still not great, mostly due to false positives, which is better than a false negative when dealing with asteroid impacts.
 We still have a high rate of false negatives, with our recall at 0.75, or about 25% of the actual impacts are predicted to be misses.
 Need to see if we can clean that up in a future model.

 ## Dashboard